You are at the top of the page

 The Royal Ceremonial Dress Collection is an amazing Designated Collection of 10,000 items of dress, of national and international importance, cared for by Historic Royal Palaces.

-In May 2024, two new items from the collection went on display in the Crown Jewels exhibition at the Tower of London.
-They were joined by a splendid Jewel House Warden's Uniform.
+In January 2026, three new items from the collection went on display in the Crown Jewels exhibition at the Tower of London.

 Plan your visit to the Tower of London